higgsjs/Higgs/README.md

 // To pretty-print
 console.log("foo");
 console.log({ foo: "bar"});
-// If you pass multiple arguments, they will be printed on the same line separate by tabs console.log(1, 2, 3);
+// If you pass multiple arguments, they will be printed on the same line separated by tabs console.log(1, 2, 3);
 ```